 Welcome to Thoughts on the Market.
-I'm Mike Wilson, Chief Investment Officer and Chief U.S. Equity Strategist for Morgan Stanley.
-Along with my colleagues, bringing you a variety of perspectives, I'll be talking about the latest trends in the financial marketplace.
-It's Monday, June 29, at 8:30am in New York.
-So let's get after it.
+I'm Mike Wilson, Morgan Stanley’s CIO and Chief US Equity Strategist.
+Along with my colleagues bringing you a variety of perspectives, today I'll be talking about the investment implications of the unusual policy mix we face.

 It's Monday, February 26th at 12pm in New York.

 Four years ago, I wrote a note entitled, The Other 1 Percenters, in which I discussed the ever-growing divide between the haves and have-nots.
 This divide was not limited to consumers but also included corporates as well.
 Fast forward to today, and it appears this gap has only gotten wider.

 Real GDP growth is similar to back then, while nominal GDP growth is about 100 basis points higher due to inflation.
 Nevertheless, the earnings headwinds are just as strong despite higher nominal GDP – as many companies find it harder to pass along higher costs without damaging volumes.
 As a result, market performance is historically narrow.
 With the top five stocks accounting for a much higher percentage of the S&P 500 market cap than they did back in early 2020.

 In short, the equity market understands that this economy is not that great for the average company or consumer but is working very well for the top 1 percent.